mbernste/mbernste.github.io/_pages/quotes.md

 "If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea." **\~ Antoine de Saint-Exupery**

+“Once there were brook trout in the streams in the mountains.
+You could see them standing in the amber current where the white edges of their fins wimpled softly in the flow.
+They smelled of moss in your hand.
+Polished and muscular and torsional.
+On their backs were vermiculate patterns that were maps of the world in its becoming.
+Maps and mazes.
+Of a thing which could not be put back.
+Not be made right again.
+In the deep glens where they lived all things were older than man and they hummed of mystery.” **\~ Cormac McCarthy**

 "The places in-between places they are little countries themselves with their own holidays." **\~ Alberto Rios**

 "Let us dedicate ourselves to what the Greeks wrote so many years ago: to tame the savageness of man and make gentle the life of this world." **\~ Bobby Kennedy**